milalfox/rsschool-cv-test3/cv.md

 ## Work experience
 At first I was a teacher of chemistry and biology (2010-2014).
 Then she worked as a laboratory assistant in chemical analysis (2015-2016).
 I am currently a chemistry tutor (from 2016 to the present).
 There is no work experience in the IT industry yet, but I plan to get it in the future.

+## English
+At the moment I am independently studying English, I strive to get level A2.

+## Hobbies
+* Reading of books
+* Helping stray animals
+* Travels